Thursday, August 1, 2024

 Southeast Nebraska As Earthquake Country?
 You Bet

 Could it get any worse?
-Yep.
+Yes it could.

 Southeast Nebraska lives under a minor threat of earthquakes.
 The Humboldt Fault Zone is a normal fault or series of faults that extends from Nebraska southwestwardly through most of Kansas -- all the way to Oklahoma City.
 The Humboldt line is close enough to the Saline County that we would certainly feel the impact of a major quake.